Articles by City & Category

 But passengers shouldn't worry.
 This wind-tested, hydraulically-powered, masterfully designed machine — said to be the only one of its kind in the world — has been put through its safety paces and is one of the safest and most sought-after attractions to hit Chicago, whether you find yourself in its full-body, breathtaking tilt or you're one of the various onlookers who peer at it in wonder from the street far below.

-TILT costs $7 to experience, and you must also have either a general admission ticket to 360 Chicago or a Chicago CityPASS, which includes VIP entry to Shedd Aquarium, an all-access pass to Field Museum, Fast Pass admission to Skydeck Chicago, your choice of VIP Express entry to 360 CHICAGO OR VIP Entry to the Museum of Science and Industry, and your choice of the VIP entry to Adler Planetarium OR Fast Pass admission to the Art Institute of Chicago.
+TILT costs $7 to experience, and you must also have either ageneral admission to 360 Chicago or a Chicago CityPASS® ticket, which includes VIP entry to Shedd Aquarium, an all-access pass to Field Museum, Fast Pass admission to Skydeck Chicago, your choice of VIP Express entry to 360 CHICAGO OR VIP Entry to the Museum of Science and Industry, and your choice of the VIP entry to Adler Planetarium OR Fast Pass admission to the Art Institute of Chicago.